LichFactory-Games/adastra/docs/Campaign-Journal/15-Let's-Make-a-Deal.md

 She noted that readers of the book would have difficulty without the "key" that she possessed that would be aid in deciphering the mysterious language in the book, and keep one from madness in so doing.
 She also spoke of the need to understand the Astranomicon's contents for the good of others -- that knowing and understanding the truth of things was important in and of itself, and that this truth should be available to all.

 The bargaining was intense.
-Zerrenia was a shrewd negotiator, her demands high but not without reason.
+Zerrenia was a shrewd negotiator and was unwilling to give up a connection to the book for any period of time.
 She seemed unconcerned with money, and was mildly insulting towards others who were.
 Ultimately, we came to an understanding.
 We would read the book together, over multiple sessions.
 She would bring us money for each session we met.
 We would start fresh tomorrow.
 Z left, but we were concerned for her safety so Ryalith and Karel shadowed her home, and would return tomorrow to pick her up.